 Paywalls attract a dedicated audience.
 Those who are religiously invested in the material, buy the subscriptions and develop a deeper connection with the platform.

-When this targeted audience remains long-term subscribers it not only attracts more people from your targeted circle but also strengthens your reputation which also helps increase the demand for the print edition (for print businesses).
+When this targeted audience remains long-term subscribers it not only attracts more people from your targeted circle but also strengthens your reputation, which also helps increase the demand for the print edition (for print businesses).

-Collect data and insights
+Collect Data and Insights

 Paywalls capture your audience's details.
 Since users need to register or subscribe, publishers can easily collect insights such as demographics, preferences, and behavior patterns.